 Smart metering will change our energy industry for the better, that's why Energy UK is leading a number of projects to support the upgrade to smart meters.
 Our work so far has included:

-Joining with Energywatch (now Consumer Futures) and trade publication Utility Week to persuade Government to authorise the install of smart meters across Britain within 10 years
+- Joining with Citizens Advice and trade publication Utility Week to persuade Government to authorise the install of smart meters across Britain within 10 years;

-Developing the scheme on behalf of our members, delivering codes of practice and other agreed commitments
+- Developing the scheme on behalf of our members, delivering codes of practice and other agreed commitments including:

-Contributing to the DECC Smart Metering Programme with development work
+- Contributing to the BEIS Smart Metering Programme with development work;

 Data Guide for Smart Meters

 The Data Guide for Smart Meters outlines the key information customers need to know about their rights and choices when they get a smart meter installed.
 Smart meters can collect energy consumption information, which customers can use to learn more about their energy use.